‘We are still shaken’: Teen killed during Florida equestrian competition remembered as rising star

 VENICE, Fla.
-(WFLA) — The equestrian community is shaken after a Florida teen was killed in a tragic accident during a competition in Venice this weekend.
+(WFLA) — The equestrian community is shaken after a Florida teen was killed in a tragic accident during a competition in Venice last weekend.

 Hannah Serfass, 15, was riding a horse during an equitation class on Sunday when the horse tripped and “suffered a rotational fall,” the United States Equestrian Federation said in a statement.